Fastigiata Japanese Holly

 Valued for its lustrous, tiny evergreen foliage, and its slow, upright growth habit; perfect for smaller landscapes; can be sheared for a formal appearance

-Fastigiata Japanese Holly has attractive dark green foliage.
+Fastigiata Japanese Holly is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
+It has attractive dark green evergreen foliage.
 The tiny glossy oval leaves are highly ornamental and remain dark green throughout the winter.
 It produces black berries in mid fall.
-The flowers are not ornamentally significant.

 Fastigiata Japanese Holly is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.